Apr 25, 2023

 Meet Amaris B. Clinic.
-With their passion focused on making customers look and feel good, you can ensure that they are the ideal place to satisfy your beauty needs.
+With their passion focused on making customers looking and feeling good, you can be sure that they are the ideal place to satisfy your beauty needs.

-They offer a range of carefully tailored medical aesthetic treatments for both men and women that target face, skin, ageing, body, and even fitness concerns, so there is bound to be a suitable treatment for you.
+They offer a range of carefully-tailored medical aesthetic treatments for both men and women that target face, skin, ageing, body, hair, and even wellness concerns, so there is bound to be a suitable treatment for you.

 When looking good, the state and health of our skin is of utmost importance.
-As such, Amaris B. Clinic provides an extensive array of facial treatments, such as facelift, dark circles/eye bag removal, facial rejuvenation and even acne management.
+As such, Amaris B. Clinic provides an extensive array of medical aesthetic treatments, such as non-surgical 4D facelift, dark circles/eye bag removal, skin lifting and even acne management.

-The laser can specifically focus on a particular tattoo area, leaving the surrounding skin largely unaffected.
+The laser is able to specifically focus on a particular area of a tattoo, leaving the surrounding skin largely unaffected.
 In other words, this treatment is simple and safe, and you can do no wrong engaging qualified help to aid your tattoo removal.

 You will be in the good hands of Dr. Ivan Puah, who is the medical director of Amaris B. Clinic and the appointed doctor-trainer by Allergan Singapore.
-With over 15 years of dermatological and beauty aesthetics experience, he is definitely the best person to attend to your concerns.
+With more than 15 years of dermatological and beauty aesthetics experience, he is definitely the best person to attend to your concerns.

 Following the treatments at Amaris B. Clinic, you can be assured of a more confident and beautiful you – and this will ultimately earn you a better chance of landing yourself a job.

-They say that the first impression is also the last, so make it count!
+They say that the first impression is also the last impression, so make it count!